boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 to any section of this file, and the settings in "lower" pipeline config files will be merged into this file to synthesize a pipeline's final, aggregated pipeline file.
-In this case, we want to allow our gov-tier's keyword to be used, so we allow it's ``keywords`` section to be merged with this config file.
+In this case, we want to allow our gov-tier's keyword to be used, so we allow its ``keywords`` section to be merged with this config file.
 This is explained in more detail on the :ref:`conditional inheritance` page.